Ski Technique

 Flex your outside ankle towards your big toe and feel pressure under the ball of your foot.
 Stand on your outside ski.

-Move your core and chest over your feet and down the hill.
+Move your core over your feet and down the hill.
 Feel pressure increase against your outside ski.

 Roll your inside leg away from your outside leg.